Tyler-Liquornik/canoe-analysis/README.md

 - [X] Import/Export the canoe object to a from/to a file
 - [X] Unification of color system between Java and CSS code
   - [X] Customizable colors in settings
-  - [X] Persist color settings accross sessions in a properties file
+  - [X] Persist color settings across sessions in a properties file
 - [X] Solve the case of a floating canoe [Epic]
   - [X] Implement an improved model for breaking the canoe hull up into sections
     - [X] Define a set of curves for hull geometry
     - [X] Create new graphics for complex load distributions
-    - [ ] Create new graphics for the hull geometry
+    - [X] Create new graphics for the hull geometry
     - [X] Display the canoe model in a collapsable TreeView
   - [X] Iteratively solve for the waterline of a floating hull in equilibrium to get a buoyancy distribution
   - [X] Solve for a buoyancy load distribution based on the self-weight distribution of the hull